Skip to main content

 Be weather ready

-The Met Office 'Weather Ready' campaign provides seasonal tips and advice on how to deal with the weather, focusing on key areas such as Travel and Your Home.
-Look out for the severe weather alerts they issue.
+The Met Office 'Weather Ready' campaign provides seasonal tips and advice on how to deal with the weather, focusing on key areas such as protecting property from flooding and travelling in storms, rain and strong wind.

 Severe weather warnings